 - Place directly on a hot grill (or a piece of tin foil) until they are tender and brown.

-- Surprise them with grilled marinated Portobello mushrooms.
-Marinate mushrooms in balsamic vinegar, olive oil, garlic, whole ground mustard and fresh herbs for about 30 minutes at room temperature.
+- Surprise guests with grilled marinated Portobello mushrooms.
+Marinate mushrooms in balsamic vinegar, olive oil, garlic, whole ground mustard and fresh herbs for about 30 minutes.
 Grill mushrooms for about 5 minutes on each side.
 Serve with tomato and onion slices, lettuce, and with or without toasted bun.